Open Access Scholarly Journal Collection

 - We will digitally archive all e-journal content produced under this agreement

-- We will assign a KSU Hale Library employee to serve as the Production Editor to assist the editors with operational requirements, such as training and troubleshooting.
+- We will assign a CADS' staff member to serve as the production editor to assist the editors with operational requirements, such as training and troubleshooting.

 Does the library provide layout or copyediting services?

 Unfortunately, due to staffing restrictions, we cannot provide custom layout services for journals.
 The New Prairie Press generates PDF-formatted content that comports with a standard template.
 Copyediting is the sole responsibility of the journal editors.